 At a mere 22 ounces (without the optional tent poles when using trekking poles to pitch it) and packing down to 6×9 inches in its stuff sack, The One ranks among the very lightest and most-compact backcountry shelters on the market—and may be unmatched for living space, which explains its popularity among dedicated ultralighters.
 Although you should choose fairly protected campsites for it, that’s not difficult on many U.S. long trails or public lands.
 And 300 bucks is a good price for a high-quality ultralight tent.

-BUY IT NOW You can support my work on this blog by clicking this affiliate link, at no cost to you, to purchase a Gossamer Gear The One at gossamergear.com.
+You can support my work on this blog by clicking this affiliate link, at no cost to you, to purchase a Gossamer Gear The One at gossamergear.com.

 See also my “5 Tips For Buying a Backpacking Tent” and “How to Choose the Best Ultralight Tent for You.”
 (Both of those stories require a paid subscription to The Big Outside to read, which costs as little as five bucks, or just pennies over $4 per month for an entire year.)